Wolseley 24/80: End of production

 Production of the Mark II was discontinued in October 1965, although unsold stocks lasted until late 1966.
 The 24/80 Mark II became the last Wolseley model to be assembled in Australia.
-The factory changing over to production of the Austin 1800.
+The factory changed over to production of the Austin 1800.

 The last Wolseleys to be exhibited at the Melbourne Motor Show were two 24/80 Mark IIs along with a fully imported Wolseley 6/110 in February 1966.
 No Wolseleys were exhibited the following year.
 The Wolseley 6/110 was the last Wolseley to be sold new in Australia.
 The last being first registered in 1968.